timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-04-07
+# Objectives for Today 2022-04-08

 ## Rally of Rockets

-- Improve the performance by NOT recreating shadowed text objects every frame.
 - Get back to the results screen to give player points and levels and goodies.
+- Ending around noon-ish for life stuff and meeting for taxes.
+- No stream on Saturday; forced day off with doggo.

 ## Winter Eggspansion for Eggcelerate!